 Pau Capell: Good, thank you.
 Madeira is the perfect place to be here.
 I’m very happy to come back again in Madeira.
 I have run two times.
 Yeah, it’s my second home.

 iRunFar: Yeah, I was going to ask you about that later.
 You’ve run MUIT, but you’ve also run some of the other races here, (Trail do) Porto Moniz.
 So you’ve run a few other races here.
 What do you love about Madeira?

 Capell: It’s a different island.
-Normally when you imagine an island you imagine a flat island with beach, very nice.
+Normally, when you imagine an island, you imagine a flat island with a beach, very nice.
 And here you have the beach but also you have the big mountains.
-There’s Pico Ruivo, Pico do Arieiro, when you are there it’s like, I’m not in an island but then you are running and you arrive to the sea, and it’s fantastic.
+There’s Pico Ruivo, Pico do Arieiro, when you are there it’s, like, I’m not in an island but then you are running and you arrive to the sea, and it’s fantastic.

 iRunFar: In 90 minutes, you’re running.

 Capell: Sure, all downhill, really fast, yeah it’s a really nice race.